UnseenWizzard/unseenwizzard.github.io/_slides/agile-retrospective-design-patterns.md

 >A long runnnig team that get's along well had an unusually successful sprint

----

-2. reflect on the stories and happenings in the last iteration
-3. "If we had ruined the last sprint what would we have done?" - collect and compare to what went well
-4. decide on one thing to keep doing to keep having great sprints

 <!--
 2.
 - likely doesn't need a check in, maybe just a quick "Describe your current mood in one word"